 What Your Body's Limitations Can Tell You About Your Golf Swing

 Golf is often seen as a game of precision, technique, and mental focus.
-However, beneath the surface, your golf swing is a window into your body's strengths—and more importantly, its weaknesses.
+However, beneath the surface, your body’s instabilities, coordination deficits, and physical restrictions can tell you more about why you are struggling to get through a round of golf more efficiently and pain-free than you think.
 As physical therapists, we understand that movement patterns often reveal underlying imbalances or dysfunctions that could lead to injury.
-Analyzing your golf swing can highlight physical limitations that you may not even be aware of, but that are holding you back both on the course and in daily life.
+Our PT Golf Screen and Examination highlights physical limitations that you may not even be aware of, but that are holding you back both on the course and in daily life.

 1. Posture and Core Stability

 A powerful, consistent golf swing starts with good posture and core strength.
-If you find that you're hunching over the ball or struggle to maintain an upright stance throughout your swing, this could indicate weakness or instability in your core muscles.
+If you find that you're hunching over the ball or struggle to maintain good spine angle throughout your swing, this could indicate weakness or instability in your core muscles.
 Core strength is critical for rotational power and balance, both of which are key for an effective golf swing.
 Weak abdominals or poor pelvic control can cause your lower back to overcompensate, putting you at risk for injury.

-Physical Therapy Solution: Core stabilization exercises like planks, bird-dogs, and pelvic tilts can help improve your posture and prevent the lower back strain that many golfers experience.
+Core stabilization exercises geared to your deficits can help you maintain a good spine angle throughout your swing and prevent the lower back strain that many golfers experience.

 2. Hip Mobility

 During the backswing and follow-through, your hips should rotate smoothly and powerfully.
-If your swing feels restricted, stiff, or lacks power, your hip mobility could be to blame.
-Tight hip flexors or weak gluteal muscles can limit your ability to generate torque, forcing other parts of your body—like your back or shoulders—to compensate.
+If your swing feels restricted, stiff, or lacks power, your hip mobility and stability could be to blame.
+Restricted hip joints, weak and/or tight hip flexors and gluteal muscles can limit your ability to generate torque, forcing other parts of your body—like your back or shoulders—to compensate.
 This often leads to inefficient movement patterns and, eventually, overuse injuries.

 3. Shoulder Mobility and Stability

 The shoulders are heavily involved in the rotational aspect of your golf swing.
 Limited shoulder mobility or instability could cause you to lose power or control, especially during the top of your backswing or the follow-through.
-For example, if you notice that your swing tends to flatten or lose fluidity, it might be because your shoulder joint is either too stiff or lacking the stability to support smooth movement.
+For example, if you notice that your swing arc is unpredictable and out of control, it might be because your shoulder joint is either too stiff or lacking the stability to support smooth and concise movement.

 4. Balance and Lower Body Strength

 Balance is a critical part of any golf swing.
 If you find yourself shifting too much weight onto one foot or feeling unsteady throughout the swing, this could indicate weaknesses in your lower body.
-Proper weight transfer from your back foot to your front foot relies on strong quads, hamstrings, and calves.
-Poor balance or weak lower body muscles can result in loss of power and accuracy.
+Proper weight transfer from your back foot to your front foot relies on good balance, strong leg muscles, and proprioception (body awareness).
+Uncontrolled weight shift can result in loss of power and accuracy.

 5. Spine Mobility